 What is Protected Configuration in asp.net?

-You can manage protected configuration using the ASP.NET IIS Registration tool (Aspnet_regiis.exe) or the protected configuration classes in the System.Configuration namespace.
-To implement a protected configuration provider, you create a class that inherits the ProtectedConfigurationProvider abstract class from the System.Configuration namespace.
-The ProtectedConfigurationProvider abstract class inherits the ProviderBase abstract class from the System.Configuration.Provider namespace, so you must implement the required members of the ProviderBase class as well.
+Protected configuration can be managed through the ASP.NET IIS Registration tool (Aspnet_regiis.exe) or by utilizing the protected configuration classes provided in the System.Configuration namespace.
+Implementing a protected configuration provider involves creating a class that inherits from the abstract ProtectedConfigurationProvider class in the System.Configuration namespace.
+Additionally, since the ProtectedConfigurationProvider class extends the abstract ProviderBase class from the System.Configuration.Provider namespace, you must implement the required members of the ProviderBase class in your implementation.

-You cannot use protected configuration to encrypt the configProtectedData section of a configuration file.
-You also cannot use protected configuration to encrypt the configuration sections that do not employ a section handler or sections that are part of the managed cryptography configuration.
+It's important to note that there are certain limitations to protected configuration.
+For instance, you cannot use it to encrypt the configProtectedData section of a configuration file.
+Similarly, it cannot be used to encrypt configuration sections that don't employ a section handler or sections that are part of the managed cryptography configuration.

 By using the capabilities of protected configuration, you can add an extra layer of security to your application by safeguarding sensitive information stored within the configuration file.